 Merging aesthetics from the beloved basketball shoe turned skate sneaker with that of Abloh’s ’80s inspired LV high top from last show, the shoe was seen in a variety of colors ranging from purple to tan to two-tone black and grey.

-Adding to the intrigue, another tonal take has emerged.
-According to our friends at WWD, the orange iteration will release at a pop-up shop from June 8 to July 7 on West Randolph Street in the West Loop neighborhood in Chicago in correlation with the MCA event.
+Revealed by our friends at WWD, the orange iteration released at a pop-up shop from June 8 to July 7 on West Randolph Street in the West Loop neighborhood in Chicago in correlation with the MCA event.

 Though flowly pants covered most of the kicks, a familiar fat tongue was present with the toe box baring the closest comparison to the Dunks Abloh has been wearing often in the months leading up to this show.